blue-luke/CV/README.md

 ## Education

 #### Makers Academy (August - December 2021)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+- An intensive, selective bootcamp that trains software developers in 16 weeks
+- I learnt several skills and technologies, such as OOP, TDD, MVC, DDD, Agile/XP, Ruby, Rails, Javascript, RSpec and Jasmine
+- I also learnt meta-skills such as the ability to learn new tech skills in a short amount of time and how to approach technical problem solving
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 #### Warwick University (2015-2016)

-- PGCE (Secondary Chemistry)
+- Post-Graduate Certificate in Education (PGCE - Secondary Chemistry)
 - Pass

 #### Edinburgh University (2010-2012)

-- Arab World Studies
+- MSc Arab World Studies
 - Pass
 - I studied colloquial Arabic (Levantine dialect), formal Arabic (MSA) and Middle Eastern Politics

 #### Durham University (2007-2010)

-- PPE (Philosophy, Politics and Economics)
+- BA Hons, Philosophy, Politics and Economics
 - 2:i
 - Prize for best undergraduate philosophy dissertation